 The walk winds around the main basin of the wetlands, alongside water channels which guide water flow throughout the reserve and past Gilgai country on the fringes of the basin.
 The walking tracking leads visitors through diverse habitat settings, to best view water birds, waders, birds of prey and grassland species.

-There are bench seats located intermittently around the main loop track for less spritely visitors and signage sharing information about the wetlands, Ramsar classification and significant bird species of the site.
+There are bench seats located intermittently around the main loop track for less spritely visitors and signage sharing information about the wetlands, Ramsar classification and bird and wildlife species identification.

-As a safety precaution the management remind visitors to keep to the designated walking tracks, as ponded water and mud often lay hidden below the greenery.
-The wetlands are also well-liked by reptiles of the Brown snake and Red-belly black snake variety, so please keep an eye ahead during the warmer months when they may be sunning themselves on the track as they are highly venomous and one of the more assertive species of snake.
+As a safety precaution please keep to the designated walking tracks, as ponded water and mud often lay hidden below the greenery.
+The wetlands are also well-liked by reptiles of the Brown snake and Red-belly black snake variety, so please keep an eye ahead during the warmer months when they may be sunning themselves on the track as Brown snakes in particular are highly venomous and may be aggressive if startled.

-There are four newly constructed bird viewing shelters along the walking track within the wetlands, named after unique bird species which visit or inhabit Fivebough Wetlands – Brolga, Glossy Ibis, Australasian Bittern and Freckled Duck.
+There are four bird viewing shelters along the Wetlands Walk track, named after unique bird species which visit or inhabit Fivebough Wetlands – Brolga, Glossy Ibis, Australasian Bittern and Freckled Duck.
 We cannot guarantee visitors will be lucky enough to spy each of these species whilst at the wetlands; sightings will depend on season and breeding patterns.
 For further information please see the ‘Wildlife’ page.

 The elevated viewing platforms provide a vantage point above the Cumbungi which fringes much of the track, from which to bird watch.
-In order to deliver expansive scenery from the platforms, the structures have not been created as traditional bird hides, and therefore, a reminder to approach the shelters quietly and keep movement to a minimum, lest any native inhabitants take fright of boisterous guests.
+In order to deliver expansive scenery from the platforms, the structures do not conceal visitors like traditional bird hides, and therefore, a reminder to approach the shelters quietly and keep movement to a minimum, lest any native inhabitants take fright of boisterous guests.

 Note: The shelters are accessed by two steps and therefore do not currently provide access for wheelchairs, prams or visitors with restricted mobility.
-Due to structural design elements of the shelters, ramps meeting the Australian Standards to ensure visitor safety have not been installed at this time, however, the management proposes to accommodate ramp access to the shelters in due course.
-Additionally, viewing mounds (ramp access) are scheduled to be developed in the coming months to provide alternative elevation points for viewing.
+Additionally, viewing mounds (ramp access) are scheduled to be developed to provide alternative elevation points for viewing.

-There is a lookout located at the end of Hooey Road which provides a panorama of the eastern extent of the wetlands; overlooking gilgai country and grassland.
-Parking is provided by a small cul-de-sac and access to the viewing site is wheelchair friendly.
-Hooey Road Lookout is accessed via Fivebough Road, which turns off Brobenah Road.
+A lookout located at the end of Hooey Road (off Fivebough Road) provides a panorama of the eastern extent of the wetlands; overlooking gilgai country and grassland.
+A small cul-de-sac provides parking and access to the viewing site is wheelchair friendly.